 What's happened

 The trend of bank branch closures has intensified, particularly affecting lower-income and minority communities.
-Major banks like Lloyds and RBS are shuttering hundreds of locations, raising concerns about access to essential banking services.
-This shift towards digital banking is leaving many without vital face-to-face support.
+Major banks like Lloyds and RBS are shuttering hundreds of locations, raising concerns about access to essential banking services for vulnerable populations.

 Why it matters